1abcdesign/1abcdesign.github.io/README.md

 # 1abcdesign.github.io

 This project is a modern web application built with Vue 3 and Vite, featuring a dynamic user interface, 3D rendering, internationalization, and contact functionalities.
-It serves as the frontend for **ABCDesignOne** and provides users with an interactive experience, showcasing various services and gallery items in a structured, multi-lingual format.
+It serves as the frontend for **1ABCDESIGN** and provides users with an interactive experience, showcasing various services and gallery items in a structured, multi-lingual format.

 ## Table of Contents